Overview

 What is WAVS?

 WAVS is a WASI runtime for building AVSs (Autonomous Verifiable Services).
-With WAVS, you can create, manage, and operate high-performance AVSs using the languages you already know and love (like Rust—more languages coming soon).
+With WAVS, you can create, manage, and operate high-performance AVSs using the languages you already know and love (like Rust, Go, and JavaScript, with more languages like Python coming soon).
 By providing a base layer of AVS infrastructure, WAVS lets you focus on implementing the core logic of your service.
 WAVS compiles that logic to WASM, and lets you deploy it as lightweight service components.

 Better yet, WAVS solves the trust problem in off-chain compute: it separates services from the operators that run them.
 Builders create their components, and operators run them in WAVS runtime at near-native speed.
 Then, operators sign the results of the off-chain computation and place them on-chain.
 Boom: off-chain compute with on-chain verifiability.